sgolebiewski-intel/openvino/docs/notebooks/text-prediction-with-output.rst

 .. parsed-literal::

     Person: Hi,How are you?
-    PersonaGPT: hi, i am fine thank you! and yourself?
+    PersonaGPT: hello. great. how are you? tell me more about yourself.

 .. parsed-literal::

     Person: What are you doing?
-    PersonaGPT: going to see my friend in concert tonight.
+    PersonaGPT: just hanging out after a long day of work. how about you?

 .. parsed-literal::

     Person: I like to dance,do you?
-    PersonaGPT: no, but i wish i could dance.
+    PersonaGPT: not really. are you in a band or something?

 .. parsed-literal::

     Person: Can you recommend me some books?
-    PersonaGPT: of course, what do you like to do in your free time?
+    PersonaGPT: well, there are plenty of dance books. what do you do for fun?

 .. parsed-literal::

     Person: Hi,How are you?
-    PersonaGPT: good. i love going to the movies. do you like to watch movies?
+    PersonaGPT: i like to spend time with my family and take care of my siblings.

 .. parsed-literal::

     Person: What are you doing?
-    PersonaGPT: i'm preparing for a date at this moment.
+    PersonaGPT: i'm getting ready for my shift at the supermarket tomorrow. you?

 .. parsed-literal::

     Person: I like to dance,do you?
-    PersonaGPT: no but i want to dance some day.
+    PersonaGPT: what else do you like to do for fun?

 .. parsed-literal::

     Person: Can you recommend me some books?
-    PersonaGPT: i like to read books about relationships.
+    PersonaGPT: well, there are plenty of book about dance. do you like to read?

 .. parsed-literal::

     Person: Hi,How are you?
-    PersonaGPT: good. i like to read while i am cooking dinner.
+    PersonaGPT: good. i like to read too. what are your hobbies?

 .. parsed-literal::

     Person: What are you doing?
-    PersonaGPT: eating dinner. i just finished cooking.
+    PersonaGPT: getting ready for work tomorrow. you like reading?